Skip to Content

 But how can we capture those personal narratives in a tangible way, a way that lets us remember them, share them?

 That’s my challenge.
-I invite you to grab a pen and notebook, and join me in this personal narrative writing workshop.
-And you don’t have to be a mom.
-Mom’s don’t corner the market on cherished moments!
+I invite you to grab a pen and notebook, and join me in my personal endeavor to write every day.
+Write about your life, the precious moments, the random thoughts, and the hidden dreams.
 I don’t know what your situation is, but chances are, you have a story to tell.

 Kylie